visualon-inc/visualon-awsmarketplace-labs/README.md

 ## Guide for configuring player and source
 Users can initialize the player with a configuration and open the media source with sourceConfig.

-For the sample code, users can modify "voDefaultConfig" and "voDefaultStream" in "SamplePlayer/sampleplayer/app/assets.js" to set their own configuration and default stream.
-Also, users can add streams to "voAvailableStreams" in "SamplePlayer/sampleplayer/app/assets.js".
+For the sample code, player configuration and sourceConfig are in "common/assets/assets.js".

-If the media source does not have a complex configuration, users can input the URL and related DRM information by selecting "Enter Asset" from the drop-down menu of "stream" in the Demo.
+"common_config" is player configuration, you must set a valid license key for it.

+"DRM_stream_wv" "Webvtt_Thumbnail_stream" "Low_latency_stream" ... are sourceConfig